fbpx

 I believe the answer to “Why” is found in what students identify with.
 Do your students see themselves as members of a youth group or a church?
 Or more importantly, do they see their youth group as a ministry of the church to students or as the students’ ministry to the world?
 The question is an important one because it’s the difference between students being attendees and students being owners.
 Owners don’t walk away.
 They have an investment, a stake in the goal and just because they have graduated from high school doesn’t change anything.
 Attendees buy a ticket and hope for a fun event.
 The problem for the attendees is they don’t see anything for themselves after graduations so they walk.

 For a long time now youth ministry has been pushing to entertain students thinking that if they’re having fun they will like the youth pastor and if they like the youth pastor then they will come.
-This short sided thinking has gotten us into trouble; entertaining students just communicates to them that they’re attendees not owners.
+This short sided thinking has gotten us into trouble; entertaining students communicates to them that they’re attendees not owners.
 I am excited these days to see so many youth groups moving away from the entertainment model and heading towards student leadership.
 This movement is being led by smaller and mid-size churches while some of the larger churches with student conferences still don’t get it.

 What

-Student ministries need to make owners of students and one way to do this is to start a student leadership team.
-Through a student leadership team students will set goals, resource projects, cast vision, rally the troops, lead ministries and be responsible of the success or failure of the group.
+Student ministries need to make owners of students and one way to do this is to start a student leadership program.
+Through a student leadership program students will set goals, resource projects, cast vision, rally the troops, lead ministries and be responsible of the success or failure of the group.
 Leadership teams have the potential to transform students’ thinking.
 Once they thought of themselves as participators in the plans of the youth pastor they now can see themselves as the leaders of the ministry, or in other words, owners.
 This change in thinking has more power to capture hearts of students then any video game small group could ever reach.

 1. Not be for every student in your youth group